zerothi/sisl/docs/installation.rst

 .. code-block:: bash

-   python3 -m pip install git+https://github.com/zerothi/sisl.git
+   python3 -m pip install -U git+https://github.com/zerothi/sisl.git

 Otherwise follow the manual installation by cloning the `git repository <sisl-git_>`_.
 Remark that the :code:`git+https` protocol is buggy (as of pip v19.0.3) because you cannot pass compiler